omaraldawud/mern-mini-erp/README.md

 - **Add/Update Employee** form integration (UI actions and validations)
 - Improved form UX, error handling, and loading indicators

-## 🎯 Series Overview

- Note: This repository contains the source code used throughout this demo with video series.
-Each video builds upon the last, covering key topics in modern full-stack web development:

- Initial run of the app should yield this UI (ensure running server and frontend)

 # All Employees
 ![Alt text](docs/erp-view1.jpg)